opendatacube/datacube-core/docs/architecture/data_loading.rst

 1. Ad hoc access

 -  A small spatial region and time segment are chosen by the user
--  Data is expected to fit into RAM
+-  Data is expected to fit into RAM.

-2. Large scale processing (:class:`~datacube.api.GridWorkflow`)
+2. Large scale processing

 -  Continental scale processing
 -  Used to compute new products or to perform statistics on existing data